 Stay in the pose for at least 5-10 breaths.
 Breathe deep into your abdomen and into your lower back.

-KNEES-TO-CHEST ARCHYTYPE
+KNEES-TO-CHEST ARCHETYPE

 - This pose, Child’s pose and rolling like a ball all take a similar form.
 Deep flexion of the knees and hips allows for decompression at the lower back.
 Kelly Starrett describes common postural patterns like these as archetypes.
 So if you can’t practice this pose because you’re suffering from a back injury, you may be able to get many of the same benefits in Child’s pose.
 You can also practice the dynamic version if you want to make you practice more active.